 Low income households that can answer ‘no’ to the following questions, might be eligible for tax exemption:

-- Did you pay the tax invoice longer than 3 months ago?
+– Did you pay the tax bill longer than 3 months ago?

 – Are you or your partner self-employed?

 – Do you or your partner have a vehicle registered to your name that is currently worth more than € 3350,-?